 - Trees provide habitat, shade, shelter, and food for local wildlife.
 Planting trees therefore supports biodiversity and helps to prevent species loss.

-- Trees can provide products that local community members can sell – like fruits and nuts – without harming the trees themselves.
+- Trees can provide products that local people can use and sell – like fruits and nuts – without harming the trees themselves.

-- Degraded soil increases the risk of natural hazards like landslides, and the roots of trees help to stabilise the soil and minimise this risk for local communities.
+- Degraded soil increases the risk of landslides and desertification, and the roots of trees help to stabilise the soil and minimise this risk for local communities.

 - Trees can help to purify air and water sources, providing better health outcomes for local communities.

 - Coastal tree species like mangroves provide excellent natural barriers which protect the shoreline from storms.

 - Trees make us feel better: research suggests they have a positive impact on our mental health.